AlfrescoArchive/alfresco-dbp-deployment/README.md

 **No Digital Business Platform components can be accessed**

 Please make sure that you are not running any server locally that would occupy port 80.
-For example macOs Server runs specifically on this port, please disable it before deploying the Digital Business Platform.
+For example macOS Server runs specifically on this port, please disable it before deploying the Digital Business Platform.

 **Digital Business Platfrom components fail to start because of Database Connection failure**